 - After graduation, you have an excellent job prospect e.g. at consultancy agencies, or in marketing or data science.

 Watch Antonio's review of the MSc in Business Economics.

-Hi, I'm Matthew!
-I'm a Master’s student in Business Economics from South Africa.
-Got questions about the MSc Business Economics or the Neuroeconomics track?
-Get in touch via our chat tool.Chat with Matthew
+Hi, I'm Julian!
+I'm a Master's student in Business Economics from Germany.
+Got questions about studying at the UvA?
+Get in touch!Chat with Julian

 Graduates of the Master's programme in Business Economics/Neuroeconomics track have excellent job prospects for positions as researchers and experts in: